-On 2 August 2017 the Hon.
-Mathew Groom, Minister for State Growth, met with the 13 industry and community organisations that make up the Department of State Growth’s Strategic Industry and Community Partners, in the annual Minister’s Skills Strategic Partners’ Forum.
+On 14 November 2018 the Hon.
+Jeremy Rockliff, Minister for Education and Training, met with the 14 industry and community organisations that make up the Department of State Growth’s Strategic Industry and Community Partners, in the annual Minister’s Skills Strategic Partners’ Forum.

 The Forum brought together key industry and community partners to provide advice about training and workforce development priorities in their sectors.
 This information helps to inform Government where best to target investment for skills that will deliver significant value to the economy.

 The attached document is a feedback report that addresses the themes arising from these discussions.

 Skills Service Organisations (SSOs) to support Industry Reference Committees (IRCs) in their work to develop and review training packages.